Haasegroup/EDVAR/README.md

 # EDVAR
-This repository contains the Python dependencies for a project focused on image analysis, segmentation, and visualization.
+This repository contains the Python dependencies for EDVAR.
 The required packages are listed in the ```requirements.txt``` file.

 ## Installation
 To install the required dependencies, run the following command in your terminal: